Welkro/Seismic-Array-Analysis/README.md

 ## Challenges Encountered

 Accessing the complete dataset was time-consuming, and data retrieval through ObsPy proved inefficient.
 Due to time constraints, smaller chunks of data were used to manage the analysis effectively.

-## Note to Readers

-Please refer to the accompanying Jupyter Notebook file for detailed code examples and visualizations.
-The notebook provides comprehensive insights into this project's data processing and visualization steps. `seismicAnalysis_Netherlands.ipynb`

 ## Conclusion